 It’s become an increasingly confusing software landscape out there.
-In a previous post we covered what a PSA actually is.
-It is a fact that the top performing professional services organizations all have figured out that a PSA is a key differentiator in crushing their business goals.
+In a previous post we covered what a PSA solution actually is.
+It is a fact that the top-performing professional services organizations all have figured out that PSA applications are a key differentiator in crushing their business goals.
 However where do you even start?
 There is so much jargon out there:

 - Project Portfolio Management Software

 - Professional Services Automation Software

 - Enterprise PSA

 - PSA Application for Salesforce